-Payroll and HOOPP specialist (temporary full-time)
+Payroll specialist (temporary full-time)

 The Opportunity

 Payroll Services at Sunnybrook Health Sciences Centre is a team of 10 providing full service payroll to over 9,000 Hospital staff.
-Reporting to the Manager, the Payroll Analyst is an experienced payroll professional who will identify and implement process improvements and serve as a technical and analytical expert within the team.
-The successful candidate will play an integral role in supporting upgrade/implementation projects including an upcoming Time and Attendance system implementation.
+Reporting to the Manager.
+The Payroll and HOOPP specialist is an experienced payroll professional who will identify and implement process improvements and serve as a technical and analytical expert within the team.
+The successful candidate will play an integral role in supporting upgrade/implementation projects including an upcoming human resource information system implementation.

 Key Tasks